Greta, my first NEADS service dog

 My pups became Service Dogs, and Therapy Dogs.
 One of my dogs, Freddy, is doing double duty, as a Balance Dog and Ministry Dog.
 This client had been waiting for 4 years for the right dog to do both.
 Freddy and his person, Kathy, are in a new book.
 Another Language by Jeanne Braham.
 Chapter 1 is about Kathy and Freddy.

 One of the people who got one of my pups said to me, Fern changed his life in two weeks.
 I found that the pups help people along the way while in training too.
 I was amazed.

 Volunteering for NEADS, raising puppies, led me to start my own pet related business.

 Neighborhood Pet Services, daytime visits and overnight pet sitting visits, in your home.

 I can truly say, I LOVE my job.
-My experience includes, training assistant in Amherst, Greenfield, and Chicopee, for Beginner, Level 2 Obedience, Intermediate, CGC, Nosework, Variety Class, Therapy, and Reactive Dog Classes.
+My experience includes, training assistant (logging over 500 hours as a training assistant) in Amherst (Pet Behavior Consulting), Greenfield (NB Productions), and Chicopee (Exercise Finished-Elise Gouge), for Beginner, Level 2 Obedience, Intermediate, CGC, Nosework, Variety Class, Therapy, and Reactive Dog Classes.
 Also assisted a NEADS trainer, training the inmates, at the Hampshire County House of Correction.